dginsberg/dginsberg.github.io/_posts/2023-09-16-seminar-example.md

 giscus_comments: false
 related_posts: false
 ---
 An example of a seminar post.
+Replace the date with the date of the seminar.